GiuliaMar02/newproject/sparql.md

 Among the missing aspects we looked for were:

-Who commissioned the abbey (committent)
+- Who commissioned the abbey (committent)

-Architectural style
+- Architectural style

-Historical function or symbolic meaning
+- Historical function or symbolic meaning

-📌 A full discussion of this analysis is available in the section:
+### 📌 A full discussion of this analysis is available in the section: [Identifying Gaps](gaps.md) page.
-➡️ STEP 2 – Identification of the second missing information in the [Identifying Gaps](gaps.md) page.